-Policy No. 3357:15-14-15 Page 1 of 5 Effective: 10/15/2009 Revised: 02/22/2015 Revised: 05/29/2020 Revised: 08/13/2020
+Effective: 10/15/2009 Revised: 02/22/2015 Revised: 05/29/2020 Revised: 08/13/2020 Revised: 06/03/2024

-Stark State College desires to establish and maintain a safe and secure environment for our employees and students, free of sexual misconduct and sex discrimination based on gender, gender identity, or sexual orientation.
-The College will not tolerate sexual misconduct of any kind.
+Stark State College is committed and responsible for establishing, maintaining and providing a safe, secure, and non-discriminatory environment for our employees and students, free of sexual misconduct and sex discrimination based on gender, gender identity, or sexual orientation, gender transition status, or pregnancy.
+The College will not tolerate any kind of sexual misconduct and will not compromise the responsibility for addressing issues of sexual misconduct.
+The College will not tolerate sex-based discrimination or sex-based violence based on sexual orientation, gender identity, gender transition status, or pregnancy.
 Sexual misconduct is socially irresponsible and violates the rights of other individuals.
 Sexual misconduct has the potential of threatening an individual's academic performance, economic livelihood, career advancement, psychological, and total well-being and is prohibited by this policy.
 This policy is also applicable to all third parties affiliated with the College.
 Third parties are neither employees nor students and can include, but are not limited to, consultants, vendors, contractors, etc. Sexual misconduct is a serious offense which could lead to dismissal and/or termination from the College and criminal charges being filed with the local law enforcement authority having jurisdiction.